 Finally arriving at the monastery, the first thing visitors encounter is an aqueduct that was used to carry water from the nearby natural springs.
 Another flight of stairs then leads to the core monastery.
 But don’t forget to turn around to appreciate the excellent views.

 Structures around the monastery include a library, kitchen, and dwelling places for the monks.
 The library, one of the first rooms visitors encounter, is now void of any books.
 While it’s obviously been recently restored, it maintains a classical look and feel.

-But the same couldn’t be said about all the other buildings…
+But the same can’t be said about all the other buildings…

 Disappointingly, rooms like the ‘Student’s Rooms’ appear to have been put together as quickly and as cheaply as possible.
-The walls were finished with white plaster, though it’s possible they may add something to them later.
+It’s not the type of thing one wants to encounter when visiting a 1,600-year-old monastery.

 Thankfully, though, many other buildings do indeed maintain their original stone masonry.

 While I was lucky to be among the first visitors to tour the monastery in years, only around 50% was accessible as of the summer of 2020.

 Many other important structures were completely covered up, so I’ll have to visit again in the future to get the full picture.
 There are said to be additional chapels featuring murals from the 18th and 19th centuries.

 The main church, however, was fortunately accessible, and it’s immediately noticeable thanks to its colorful art.
 But what’s not obvious from the outside is that the painted walls were built around a natural cave.
 And the cave is deeply entwined with the legend of Sumela Monastery’s founding.